UNDERSTANDING POWER OF ATTORNEY (PoA)

 ❌ authorise deprivation of liberty (locked doors, no outings)

-❌ block information to close family
+❌ block information from close family

-❌ override the Adult’s wishes
+❌ override the adult’s wishes

 ❌ override human rights